StackExchange/dnscontrol/docs/getting-started.md

 specifics.

 Edit the domain: Add the `D()` entry for the domain, or repurpose the `example.com` domain.
-Add the individual `A()`, `MX()` and other records.
+Add individual `A()`, `MX()` and other records as needed.
+Remember that the first parameter to `D()` is always a Registrar.

 Run `dnscontrol preview` to test your work.
 It may take a few tries to list all the DNS records that make up the domain.
 When preview shows no changes required, then you know you are at feature parity.

 The [Migrating]({{site.github.url}}/migrating) doc has advice about converting from other systems.